 They also have a jet boat called the Explorer that offers a Heart of the Gorge Exploration, which takes you up to the Gorge (and you can even bring your bike on board) and a Portland Bridges Tour, which tours you under the city's magnificent bridges.

-And lastly, on the Sternwheeler, you can see the beautiful Columbia River Gorge up close and personal on a brunch, dinner, sight-seeing, and Landmarks of the Gorge cruise.
+And lastly, on the Sternwheeler, see the beautiful Columbia River Gorge up close and personal on a brunch, dinner, sight-seeing, and Landmarks of the Gorge cruise.

 I went out on the Willamette Star on their lunch river cruise.
 It was my first time doing a lunch cruise and it was so much more fun than I anticipated!
 A total sensory delight from start to finish.